experimaestro/experimaestro-demo/README.md

 		- here you can find the logs and the outputs of the running Task

 ## Monitoring your jobs
-Uoru jobs are now launched.
+Your jobs are now launched.
 You can display all launched jobs with the following command:
 ```bash
 experimaestro jobs list --tags
 ```